anomaly/gallagher/docs/docs/design.md

 - `AppBaseResponseModel` - distinguishes between a model vs a response that encapsulates a objects
 - `AppBaseResponseWithFollowModel` - a response model with follow paths

+### Writing DTO classes

+Write about using OptionalHrefMixin

+Naming convensions of DTO classes.

+Organising DTO classes, where do extension resources like `CardholderAccessGroupSummary` go?

 ## API Client Core

 The `core` package in `cc` provides two important classes: